eternitywall/blog.eternitywall.com/_posts/2018-03-26-js-opentimestamps-by-example.md

     verify BitcoinBlockHeaderAttestation(515107)
     # Bitcoin block merkle root 7d7cd153b837a18ba32b21af103af1691b1ba3d4248e7fc9c290211e15de37d5
 ```

-Each incomplete `PendingAttestation` has become a complete `BitcoinBlockHeaderAttestation` with the
+Now the timestamp is completed and each incomplete `PendingAttestation` has become a `BitcoinBlockHeaderAttestation` with the corresponding block height.
+The bitcoin block contains the timestamp, so the date, of the stamped operation.
+Follow the crypto-operations path from hash to attestation, to get the merkle root of the bitcoin block.

 > To verify manually the ots proof: open a block-explorer and check if the block height and merkle root inside the attestation match.

 ## Verify ots proof
-OpenTimestamps library provides the `verify` command to check the integrity of a proof and verify all the completed attestations in order to obtain the timestamp of the proof.
+OpenTimestamps library provides the `verify` command to check the integrity of a proof and verify all the completed attestations in order to get the date of the proof.

 ```
 const hashData = "16193782f1d839a08f9fc9a94cec1675f1729db1abc15cf9b57f31aa1724a0ae"